docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 Panels

-13

-CHAPTER 2: The ExtendScript Toolkit

-Configuring the Toolkit window

-14

 You can, for example, adjust the relative sizes of the panels by dragging the separators up or down, or right or left, and can rearrange the groupings.
 To move a tabbed panel, drag the tab into another pane.
 If you drag a tab so that the entire destination group is highlighted, it becomes another stacked panel in